darwinia-network/darwinia-docs-deprecated/docs/sdk/guides/03-build-your-first-cross-chain-dapp.md

 Note:

 1. The spec version of the `MessagePayload` must be correct, you can get the latest spec version from https://pangolin.subscan.io/runtime.

-3. The call weight of the `MessagePayload` must be equal to or greater than the expected weight. you can get it from the target chain's benchmarks.

 ## Run in Remix